2015 SUMTER SPEEDWAY RULE BOOK

 - The management reserves the right to refuse entry to any car or person without question.
 There will be no ticket or registration money refunded to any persons.

-- Each driver is required to draw for the heat race or the main event at the registration table located in the in the pits.
+- Each driver is required to draw for the heat race or the main event at the registration table located at the gate.
 Only authorized individuals may draw for the driver.
 No one may re-draw once a number has been drawn for the car.
 You must state the car number, color of car, and drivers name that you are drawing for prior to drawing.
 If this is not done the draw will be invalid and you will be placed in the rear of the field.
 Children will only be allowed to draw if accompanied by an adult.
 The draw table will be open until the posted time.
 Those drivers who have not drawn will start at the rear of the heat race or if there is no heat race drivers(s) will start at the rear of the main event.
 Any one grabbing at the tubs of numbers can be disqualified from the night’s drawings.
 In some instances electronic drawings may take place.
 At those times this will be accomplished by a computerized drawing method that randomly establishes Pill Numbers.

 SECTION 3 – SAFETY AND INSURANCE